The Pico Branch Library is located at the Virginia Avenue Park Campus on Pico Blvd. between 21st Street and Cloverfield Blvd.

 By Freeway.
 Take the I-10 freeway to the Cloverfield Blvd. exit.
 Take Cloverfield Blvd. south for 0.3 miles and then turn right on Pico Blvd.

 By Bus.
 The Pico Branch Library is served by the Big Blue Bus line 7.
-The Sunset Ride and Crosstown Ride Bus lines stop on the North East and South West side of 20th Street and Pico Blvd.
+Lines R7, 16, and 41-42 also stop within a short walking distance.

 Two surface parking lots are available for 2 hour parking on the VAP Campus.
 The first parking lot is located on Pico Blvd, south of the Pico Branch.
 The second parking lot is located on Virginia Ave., north of the Pico Branch.
 Limited metered parking is also available on Pico Blvd.
 Residential parking permits are in effect on the side streets north of Pico Blvd.
 Monday through Friday.

 Bike Racks.
 Cyclists can secure their bikes at the bike lockers adjacent to the Pico Branch Building.
 Bike valet is available on Saturdays during the Farmer's Market.

 Pico Branch – Exterior Materials Returns – Materials return is connected to the building, located to the right of the main entrance of the Pico Branch Library.
 This return is available 24 hours a day, seven days a week, and accepts books, magazines and audiovisual materials.
 Please do not drop donations into this return.
 All donations should be brought to the Main Library, 601 Santa Monica Blvd.

 Children.
 The Pico Branch offers story times and craft programs, book club gatherings, class visits, three group study rooms and much more.

 Teens.
 Take advantage of our computers, study rooms, movie screenings, volunteer opportunities (8th grade and up), special programs, and more.

 Adults.
 Enjoy our Book Group which meets the third Thursday of the month.